 after consultation with such unit member, to provide such program to such unit member and to pay the tuition and fees at a public institution of higher learning within the Commonwealth or, if undertaken pursuant to the rules and regulations of the New England Regional Student Program, at a public institution of higher education in New England, if any, for a period of up to two (2) years, required for the implementation of the same;

-to continue to employ such unit member during any period of such program that falls within an academic or other work year, as the case may be, with such reduction of the workload of such unit member as the Board shall, after consultation with the Association, determine, but subject to all the other terms and conditions of this Agreement, including the provisions of this Article and of Article IX, and to all the terms and conditions of any successor thereto;
+to continue to employ such unit member during any period of such program that falls within an academic or other work year, as the case may be, with such reduction of the workload of such unit member as the Board shall determine, but subject to all the other terms and conditions of this Agreement, including the provisions of this Article and of Article IX, and to all the terms and conditions of any successor thereto;

-to continue to employ such member from and after the successful completion of such program, subject to all the terms and conditions of this Agreement, including Articles IX and X thereof, and to all the terms and conditions of any successor thereto.
+to continue to employ such unit member from and after the successful completion of such program, subject to all the terms and conditions of this Agreement, including Articles IX and X thereof, and to all the terms and conditions of any successor thereto.

 Any offer so made shall be made in writing by the Board of Trustees, shall set forth the nature, purpose, terms, content, scope, time and duration, whether or not falling within any work year, and location of such program, together with the general manner of its implementation, including the manner in which any tuition and fees thereby entailed shall be paid by the Board, and shall be sent to such unit member in accordance with the provisions of subsection 5 below.